deecaulcrick/next-blog/all-posts/how-to-build-an-adding-machine.md

 ---
-title: A Dumb Computer Science Student's Guide To Building An Adding Machine
+title: A Lazy Computer Science Student's Guide To Building An Adding Machine
 excerpt: I'm alive and in the end, that's what counts.
 date: February 10, 2024
 tags: